-The cost of cataract surgery costs for dogs can be upwards of $3500 to $4500, depending on the veterinarian hospital.
+Cataract surgery costs for dogs can be upwards of $3500 to $4500, depending on the veterinarian hospital.
 If your dog has any underlying disease or complications, the surgery could cost more.
-That’s a steep price for most people, myself included.
+Keep reading to for tips on how to get a better price.

 If you are fortunate enough to live in an area with multiple animal hospitals, you can probably shop around for a better deal.
 I suspect the price won’t fluctuate drastically, but it might be possible to save a little bit.

 Although, even with competitive options, I recommend staying with the veterinarian who knows the dog’s health history and has the records.
 Some veterinarians might not even perform the surgery unless they’ve seen the dog previously.